-Meal prep isn’t just for Ronnie Coleman-level bodybuilders or fitness “influencers” on Instagram.
-Real guys can — and should — start meal prepping, not only for the sake of making gains in the gym but to get more nutrients into their diets and rely less on fast food.
+Meal prep isn’t just for bodybuilders, parents with too many things to do during the week, or fitness “influencers” on Instagram.
+Real people can — and should — meal prep, not only for the sake of making gains in the gym, but to get more nutrients into their diets and rely less on fast food (and to save time during a busy week when the last thing they will want to do is cook a healthy dinner).

-Meal prepping is basically making a ton of healthy, delicious food in one big batch then portioning it out into Tupperware containers and saving it for later.
+Meal prepping, for those who have been living under a rock, is basically making a ton of healthy, delicious food in one big batch and then portioning it out into reusable containers and saving it for later.

-So what does it?
-We’ll walk you through everything, including how to start, when to cook, and a couple recipes to serve as a jumping-off point.
+So what does it take to meal prep?
+We’ll walk you through everything, including how to start, when to cook, and a couple of recipes to serve as a jumping-off point.

 Begin With One Meal Per Day